OpenNews/srccon-2021/participant-prep.md

 All of our talks will be recorded too, and available to participants during the conference.

 We will_ not_ be recording any of our sessions, though some of them will have live transcription during SRCCON itself.
 Transcripts will be available during SRCCON and only to participants.

+## What parts of SRCCON can I share publicly on social media, or privately with people who are not SRCCON participants?

+For SRCCON participants only, **do not share these**:

+* Zoom links to SRCCON talks/sessions
+* Talks/session google docs
+* Talks recordings
+* Transcripts
+* Our virtual bullet board

+We’ll be sharing additional guidance on what parts of SRCCON can and cannot be shared soon.

 ## How can I be a great SRCCON participant?